huaweicloud/terraform-provider-huaweicloud/docs/resources/ces_resource_group.md

   Changing this parameter will create a new resource.

-* `resources` - (Required, List) Specifies the list of resources to add into the group.
+* `resources` - (Optional, List) Specifies the list of resources to add into the group.
   The [ResourcesOpts](#ResourceGroup_ResourcesOpts) structure is documented below.

 <a name="ResourceGroup_ResourcesOpts"></a>